dana-juncu/ro-deforestation-map/README.md

   none occurred.
 - 2025 is included in the national trend chart but not yet broken out by county — 2024 is the latest year with a full per-county breakdown in the source data.
+- Compare-imagery mode's year picker starts at 2018, not 2016 — EOX's 2016/2017
+  mosaics returned blank tiles when tested, so those two years were dropped from the picker rather than left in as a broken option.

 ## License